SenseLogic/SPARK/README.md

 ## Goals

-### Efficiency
+### Simplicity and efficiency

 Contrarily to huge frameworks like Laravel and Symphony which provide dozens of classes to manage both the web and database requests, Spark is simply a small collection of reusable procedural functions wrapping and extending the PHP standard library in order to improve its ease of use.

-### Readability
+### Readability and conciseness

-Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which allows to develop PHP code with a concise and readable JavaScript-like syntax.
+Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which allows to develop PHP code with a readable and concise JavaScript-like syntax.

-Moreover, all the framework code follows the rules specified in the [Coda](https://github.com/senselogic/CODA) coding standard, which requires that each component is implemented using simple and efficient code which can be understood just by itself, with the least possible amount of comments.

 ## Dependencies